 ROEM (Roem Baur,) an award-winning singer and touring songwriter from San Francisco.
-From appearances on NBC's The Voice, the main stage at Super Bowl 50, official SXSW & CES conferences, to the International Youth Conference in Zimbabwe, Africa, he has garnered fans all over the world with his "wild" (Entertainment Weekly) stage show and "ridiculous vocal range" (rslblog.com).
-Classically-trained in Opera and Musical Theatre, he answered the call of rock n' roll shortly after college and immediately began touring living rooms, cafes, and small clubs with "a voice that seems to burn with fire" (Examiner) before forming his band and releasing his first studio EP with GRAMMY nominated producer, Damien Lewis (Rihanna, Janelle Monae, Katy Perry).
+From appearances on season 7 of NBC's The Voice, the main city stage at Super Bowl 50, official SXSW & CES conferences, to shows in Canada, Netherlands, Germany, England, Zimbabwe, Africa and more.
+His trademark "wild" (Entertainment Weekly) stage show and "ridiculous vocal range" (rslblog.com) has garnered praise from fans and critics all over the world.
+As a young boy singing gospel in church, he continued singing in school as a classically-trained first tenor, winning multiple awards in Opera and Musical Theatre.
+After college and a brief stint as a professional stage actor, Baur answered the call of rock n' roll.
+That call, which began with just a voice and an acoustic guitar in humble living rooms, cafes, and small clubs grew to forming a band, and through a chance encounter, releasing his first studio EP with GRAMMY nominated producer, Damien Lewis (Rihanna, Janelle Monae, Katy Perry).

-Baur's self-released single "Maybe I Don't Need You" landed his music on KFOG radio and won the "Road to TRI" contest by Bob Weir (The Grateful Dead), which resulted in an invitation to record live videos in Weir's legendary TRI Studios.
-His most personal work, "Night Phases," has been praised by bloggers and critics as one of the best releases of the Summer.
+Baur's self-released single "Maybe I Don't Need You" landed his music on San Francisco Bay Area KFOG radio and subsequently won the "Road to TRI" contest by Bob Weir (The Grateful Dead), which resulted in an invitation to record live videos in Weir's legendary TRI Studios.
+His most personal work, "Night Phases," has been praised by bloggers and critics as one of the best releases of that Summer.

-Playing 150+ shows a year, he is currently recording in hotel rooms and studios while on the road for his upcoming 2019 release.
+Playing 150+ shows a year, he is currently recording in hotel rooms and studios while on the road, preparing for his upcoming 2019 release.